CaoRuiming/bpr-wordpress/README.md

 ## Initial Setup

-To run this website locally, installation of software like `MAMP` for macOS or `XAMP` for Windows will be required.
+To run this website locally, installation of software like `MAMP` for macOS or `WAMP` for Windows will be required.
 Point to the software to the directory containing this repository and start the servers.
 You may need to create a new MySQL database for the WordPress installation process.

+Full details can be found on the wiki (on GitHub).

 ## Startup